Install Zulip on Ubuntu

 Please note that Zulip requires at least 10GB of free disk and 2GB of RAM memory, though 4 GB of RAM memory is recommended, .

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install Zulip for you.
+Of course you don’t have to Install Zulip on Ubuntu if you use one of our Ultra-Fast SSD VPS Hosting services, in which case you can simply ask our expert Linux admins to install Zulip on Ubuntu for you.
 They are available 24×7 and will take care of your request immediately.